shivangi-aneja/Deep-Image-Composting/README.md

 Execute
 `virtualenv -p python3 --no-site-packages venv`

-Basically, this installs a sandboxed Python in the directory `.venv`.
+Basically, this installs a sandboxed Python in the directory `svenv`.
 The additional argument ensures that sandboxed packages are used even if they had already been installed globally before.